Chota Nagpur Plateau

 The Chota Nagpur Plateau (/hi/) is a plateau in eastern India, which covers much of Jharkhand state as well as adjacent parts of Chhattisgarh, Odisha, West Bengal and Bihar.
-The Indo-Gangetic plain lies to the north and east of the plateau, and the basin of the Mahanadi river lies to the south.
+The Indo-Gangetic Plain lies to the north and east of the plateau, and the basin of the Mahanadi River lies to the south.
 The total area of the Chota Nagpur Plateau is approximately 65000 km2.

 Etymology

 The name Nagpur is probably taken from Nagavanshis, who ruled in this part of the country.
-Chhota (small in Hindi) is the misunderstood name of "Chutia" village in the outskirts of Ranchi, which has the remains of an old fort belonging to the Nagavanshis.
+Earlier colonial writers such as Col. Dalton and Blochmann proposed that the term Chhota (small in Hindi) is the misunderstood name of "Chutia", a village in the outskirts of Ranchi, which has the remains of an old fort belonging to the Nagavanshis.
+However, Ambrish Gautam calls this interpretation as historically weak and speculative.
+Gautam, based on the writings of Walter Hamilton, argues that British officials likely added the prefix "Chota" (lit. 'small or little') in the late eighteenth and nineteenth centuries to distinguish this plateau region from the larger Nagpur ruled by the Bhonsle Marathas in Central India.
+Similar interpretation has also been presented by scholars Seema Mamta Minz and Prerna Choubey.